lunemec/nanny/README.md

 curl http://localhost:8080/api/v1/signal --data '{ "name": "<- this must be unique", "notifier": "stderr", "next_signal": 5 }'
 ```

+## Logging
+By default, nanny logs only errors.
+To enable more verbose logging, use `LOGXI=*` environment variable.

 ## Adding custom data (tags) to notifications
 You can add extra meta-data to the API calls, which will be passed to all the notifiers.
 Metadata must conform to type `map[string]string`.